openfisca/biryani/docs/source/tutorial2.rst

 ...     )('42')
 ('42', u"Value is not an instance of <type 'unicode'>")

-Use :func:`conv.check <biryani1.baseconv.check>` to extract value from conversion result or raise an exception when an error occurs:
+Use :func:`conv.check <biryani.baseconv.check>` to extract value from conversion result or raise an exception when an error occurs:

 >>> conv.check(conv.pipe(
 ...     conv.test_isinstance(unicode),